 Self referral, GP, DHB clinical services

 Self referrals are accepted.
-With consent, you can make a referral for someone else.
-There is no referral form to fill out, simply contact us with your details and we will take it from there.
+With the person's consent, you can make a referral for someone else.
+There is no referral form to fill out, simply contact us with the details and we will take it from there.

 If you live outside the Greater Wellington Region we can connect you with one of the Supporting Families branches in your region.

 Family and whānau need access to services that support and enhance their wellbeing.
 Our service can recognise and build on the resilience of the family/whānau, understand and affirm their experience of supporting someone with a mental illness or addiction, and provide information, advocacy, and support.
 Support for children, Māori and Pasifika whānau available.